kptdev/kpt/docs/ROADMAP.md

 guidelines should be backed by idiomatic kpt package examples.
 These packages should be designed reflecting the best practices, easily discoverable and simple to understand.
 This is an ongoing effort.
 [Tracking issue](https://github.com/GoogleContainerTools/kpt/issues/2541)
-- Best practices guide, **Estimated completion date:** End of November 2021.
+- Best practices guide, **Estimated release date:** End of November 2021.
-- Idiomatic package examples, **Estimated completion date:** End of December 2021.
+- Idiomatic package examples, **Estimated release date:** End of December 2021.

 ### Merging pipeline section during `kpt pkg update`